operator-framework/operator-sdk/website/content/en/docs/olm-integration/user-guide.md

 INFO[0004] Created deploy/olm-catalog/memcached-operator/manifests/memcached-operator.clusterserviceversion.yaml
 ```

-A bundle directory containing a CSV and all CRDs in `deploy/crds` has been created
+A bundle manifests directory containing a CSV and all CRDs in `deploy/crds` has
-at `deploy/olm-catalog/memcached-operator/manifests`:
+been created at `deploy/olm-catalog/memcached-operator/manifests`:

 ```console
 $ tree deploy/olm-catalog/memcached-operator